esafb52/Food-Ordering-Employee/README.md

         cp FoodyConfig/StaticConfig/SMS_IR_Config.py.sample FoodyConfig/StaticConfig/SMS_IR_Config.py
 - and then open FoodyConfig/StaticConfig/SMS_IR_Config.py and replace your template id (FROM SMS_IR) with fake one in file
+- to change the sections, simply open FoodyConfig/StaticConfig/Sections.py and replace all Sections with your own Company Sections (this required a little bit knowledge of Python Dict )
-- then just run :
+- simply run the following command :

         flask run [--port int:portNumber] [--debug] [ --reload ] [-- with-threads OR --without-threads]
         or